maiminh1996/maiminh1996.github.io/_posts/python/2023-03-12-python-testing-with-pytest.md

 ---
 layout: post
-title: "Python Testing with pytest"
+title: "Python testing with pytest"
 subtitle: "A Guide to Writing Automated Tests in Python"
 date: 2023-03-12
 author: "MAI Minh"